-Jesus is the embodiment all of God's Scriptural revelation.
-"The Word" was the most accurate available term John had with which to describe Jesus.
+Jesus is the embodiment of God's Scriptural revelation.
+"The Word," was the most accurate term with which to describe Jesus.

-Although Jesus lived as a man He never ceased to be the eternal God.
-The "Word," who became a human being, was also the ultimate revelation and living picture of God.
+Although Jesus lived as a man, He never ceased to be the eternal God.
+Jesus was the Word, and the Word was God.
+The Word became a human being, revealing the ultimate, and living picture of God.

-"Light:" The Jewish teachers called many things light, but this term was most commonly applied to God's law.
-John states that the darkness has not overcome the light.
-(According to the Dead Sea Scrolls the forces of light and darkness were engaged in mortal combat, but light was predestined to triumph).
+The Jewish teachers called many things light, but this term was most commonly applied to God's Law.
+John emphasizes that darkness has not overcome the light.

 When we follow Jesus, the true Light, we will not fall blindly into sin, because He lights the path ahead of us.

 The word "witness" is prominent throughout the Gospel of John.
-It was, and still is used to identify and prove the truth.
-"John the Baptist" was the witness sent by God to testify that Jesus was this light, (the Messiah, Christ, the Son of God).
+It was and still is used to identify and prove the Truth.
+"John the Baptist" was the witness sent by God to testify that Jesus was this Light, (the Messiah, Christ, and the Son of God).

 Just as God had given the law to the world and only Israel had accepted it, so it was in John's day.
 The world failed to recognize that God's Word was among them.